Evaluating NetSuite for Manufacturing Companies

 NetSuite rates well as a cloud ERP for manufacturers with foundational software that excels at managing planning, forecasting, engineering, supply chain, warranty and repairs, and order management.
 Where best-of-breed manufacturing ERPs can falter by focusing on excessive specialization, NetSuite is a comprehensive ERP software solution for the entire organization.

 Even so, the variances in manufacturing processes from a plant or a mill to a factory or an assembly line demand an individualized approach to ERP selection for manufacturers.
-To evaluate NetSuite for manufacturing companies, we will first examine the different types of manufacturers and their processes.
+To evaluate NetSuite for manufacturing, we will first examine the different types of manufacturers and their processes.

 What Kind of Manufacturer Are You?

-If your company is a discrete manufacturer creating specific and distinct products, your requirements could be vastly different than those of a process manufacturing firm that produces food items, chemicals or plastics.
+If your company is a discrete manufacturer creating specific and distinct products, your requirements could be vastly different than those of a process manufacturer that produces food items, chemicals, or plastics.

-A mixed-mode manufacturer may have similar needs to discrete and process manufacturing, and yet this would also make their requirements completely unique when compared to each other.
+A mixed-mode manufacturer may have similar needs to discrete and process manufacturers, and yet this would also make their requirements completely unique when compared to each other.
+Mixed-mode manufacturers need agile solutions alongside robust data management, allowing for actionable insights and the ability to effectively jump between production modes.

-Engineered to Order (ETO) can be dissimilar to other types of manufacturing in that it involves Computer Aided Design, Work Orders, Bills of Materials, Manufacturing Instructions, and Materials Sourcing and Purchasing — all before fabrication can begin.
+Engineered to Order (ETO) can be dissimilar to other types of manufacturing in that it involves Computer Aided Design (CAD), Work Orders, Bills of Materials (BOM), Manufacturing Instructions, and Materials Sourcing and Purchasing — all before fabrication can begin.
+ETO manufacturers face unique challenges in managing cross-departmental communication to ensure all specialized aspects of the product are properly managed.
+From the design team to production to sales, everyone must be in lockstep to deliver client value.

 Then there are the companies that specialize in contract manufacturing, creating products based on design specifications provided by another organization.
 This is yet another type of manufacturing with its own unique ERP requirements.

-To evaluate NetSuite for your company, ask yourself the following questions:
+To evaluate NetSuite for your manufacturing company, ask yourself the following questions:

 • Who are you as a manufacturer?